wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### 73 Transitional provision concerning tax-treatment of ongoing travel entitlements of former members

-*   Despite the repeal and substitution, by this Act, of sections CW 31 and CX 12 of the Income Tax Act 2007, during the period beginning on 16 December 2013 and ending on the close of 30 June 2014,---
+*   Despite the repeal and substitution, by this Act, of [sections CW 31][149] and [CX 12][150] of the Income Tax Act 2007, during the period beginning on 16 December 2013 and ending on the close of 30 June 2014,---

-    *   (a) those sections, as in force on 16 December 2013, do not apply to the travel entitlements of former members paid under section 72 of this Act; and
+    *   (a) those sections, as in force on 16 December 2013, do not apply to the travel entitlements of former members paid under [section 72][92] of this Act; and

     *   (b) those sections, as in force on 15 December 2013, continue to apply to those entitlements.